Clerk (with Astro) (/docs/guides/authentication/clerk/astro)

 export const onRequest = clerkMiddleware();

 2.4.
-Add Clerk UI to your page
+Add Clerk UI to your page [#24-add-clerk-ui-to-your-page]

-Update your src/pages/index.astro file to import the Clerk authentication components:
+Update your `src/pages/index.astro` file to import the Clerk authentication components:

 ---